 - Sterile water injections: Injecting pockets of sterile water under the skin in the back.
 This works particularly well for those with back pain in labor, like in a baby with an occiput posterior (“sunnyside up”) presentation.

 - Hydrotherapy: Warm water immersion.

 - TENS unit: transcutaneous electrical nerve stimulation (TENS) unit is a small, portable, battery-powered device affixed to the lower back that provides electric currents that minimize pain.

 Your Choice Mama

-The goal of all labors and birth plans is to bring a baby safely into the world.
+The goal of all birth plans is to bring a baby safely into the world.
 No matter what you choose, if you are striving to do what is best for you and your child, then feel confident in it!

-We want to know which you are planning on choosing or what your experience was like with either an epidural or a natural birth.
+We want to know which you are planning on choosing or what your experience was like with either an epidural or natural birth.
 What tips would you have for a mom-to-be trying to create a birth plan?